SARAH ROBINSON

 Projects in Progress

-2022 - Ongoing Canopies and Cathedrals: A Culturally Blended Soundscape and Contemporary Print
+2022 - Ongoing Canopies and Cathedrals: A Culturally Blended Soundscape Contemporary Print and 360 degree Video

 Sound • Gothic Writing • Printmaking • Videography • Electronic Composition • Digital Technology •Transmedial Presentation